conan-io/cmake-conan/README.md

 CMake wrapper for the Conan C and C++ package manager.

+> :warning: **Compatibility with Conan 2.0**: cmake-conan is not compatible with Conan 2.0
+> for the moment.
+Once Conan 2.0 is GA the compatibility between both will be analyzed
+> again.

 This cmake module allows to launch ``conan install`` from cmake.